 What’s the lifetime value of a patient?

 The lifetime value of a patient (LTV) is an estimate of the total revenue a patient will generate.
-It’s based on the cost per visit (C), the number of visits per year (N), and the length of time a patient stays with your practice (T).
-Multiplying these factors together gives the LTV:
+It’s based on the cost per visit (C), the number of visits per year (N), and the years a patient stays with your practice (T).
+Multiplying these factors gives the LTV:

 LTV = C x N x T